amine7777/ansible-role-terraform/README.md

 Role Variables
 --------------
-These variables helps to manage packer installation.
+These variables helps to manage terraform installation.

 You can specify your terraform version in this variable.
 ```yaml